-Woo previously served as senior vice president for information technology and enterprise chief information officer for Stony Brook University.
-She also has held IT leadership roles at the University of Oregon, University of Wisconsin–Milwaukee and the University of Illinois at Urbana–Champaign, where she earned her doctorate in biophysics.
-Woo received her bachelor's degree in biophysics from the University of California, Berkeley.
+Woo previously served as senior vice president for information technology and enterprise chief information officer for Stony Brook University and has held IT leadership roles at the University of Oregon, University of Wisconsin–Milwaukee and the University of Illinois at Urbana–Champaign, where she earned her doctorate in biophysics.
+She received her bachelor’s degree in biophysics from the University of California, Berkeley.

-In 2019, she won the inaugural EDUCAUSE DEI Leadership Award for her actions leading to improved diversity, equity and inclusion in the higher education IT community.
+In 2019, Woo was the recipient of the inaugural EDUCAUSE DEI Leadership Award for her actions leading to improved diversity, equity and inclusion in the higher education IT community.
 She also received the 2012 EDUCAUSE Rising Star Award, recognizing her as an emerging leader in higher education IT.